-- Safety glasses with side shields - Chemical goggles.
-[AS/NZS 1337.1, EN166 or national equivalent] - Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
-A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
-This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
-Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
-In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
-Lens should be removed at the first signs of eye redness or irritation lens should be removed in a clean environment only after workers have washed hands thoroughly.
-[CDC NIOSH Current Intelligence Bulletin 59].
+Individual protection measures, such as personal protective equipment Safety glasses with side shields.
+Chemical goggles.
+[AS/NZS 1337.1, EN166 or national equivalent] Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+A written policy docume describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
+This should include a re lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
+Medical and first-aid pe should be trained in their removal and suitable equipment should be readily available.
+In the event of chemical exposure, beg irrigation immediately and remove contact lens as soon as practicable.
+Lens should be removed at the first signs of eye redmu irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
+[CDC NIOSH C Intelligence Bulletin 59].
 Eye protection not normally required due to the physical form of the product.
+Skin protection See Hand protection below Hands/feet protection Wear chemical protective gloves, e.g. PVC.
+Wear safety footwear or safety gumboots, e.g. Rubber Body protection See Other protection below Other protection Disposable coveralls or long sleeve, loose fitting protective clothing, e.g. overalls (launder clothing separately from other clothing).
+When working above head height, use head covering.
+Minimise dust generation by using sharp hand cutting tools if possible.
+Powered tools (e.g. saws etc.) should only be used if fitted with dust extraction and containment equipment.
+Vacuum cleaners should be available for fibre/dust removal.